RalfJung/dyn-nsupdate/README.rst

 You can find the client script at ``client-scripts/dyn-ns-client``.
 It requires Python 3.
 Copy that script to the machine that should be available under the dynamic domain.
-Then change the configuration section at the top to match your setup.
+Also copy the sample configuration file ``dyn-ns-client.conf.dist`` to ``$HOME/.config/dyn-nsupdate/dyn-ns-client.conf.dist``.
+(You can choose another name, but then you will have to tell the script about it).
+That file contains comments that should explain everything.
 Note that the script can update a list of domain names, in case you need the machine to have several names (it is preferable to use a CNAME instead, this will reduce the number of updates performed in the zone).
-The ``serverIPv4`` and ``serverIPv6`` are only used if IPv4/IPv6 is enabled.
-These machines must be available with that protocol only, otherwise it is not possible to reliably detect the current external address.

 To run the script regularly, simply set up a cronjob.
 You can do so by running ``crontab -e``, and add a line as follows::